 NOTES

-- Ripe avocados: Using ripe avocados is a must if you want a creamy, rich, and flavorful chutney.
+- Ripe Avocados: Using ripe avocados is a must if you want a creamy, rich, and flavorful chutney.
 If you have to wait a day for them to ripen, just do it!